How can I show records from more than one table in the same calendar?

 If you haven't already, follow the Integration instructions to add a source using your first set of Date/Time fields.
 With the one source working, duplicate the "DBk_WebViewerSource" field twice (one for each source).
 With the To-Do List set as Source Number 2, let's call these fields "DBk_WebviewerSource1" and "DBk_WebviewerSource3".

 Since you've already set up the first source, DBk_WebviewerSource1 does not need any modification.
 Now, map the appropriate date and time fields in the DBk_WebviewerSource3 calc.
 Make sure that the sc_sourceNumber variable matches your new source number.
 Next, modify the original DBk_WebviewerSource field as a Case statement, like so:

 With the fields set up, completing the addition of the second source is much like adding a source from another table (although a bit easier).
 Duplicate the Source No 1 layout and rename it Source No 3.
-Map the date and time fields that correspond with this source.
+Map the date, time, and DBk_TImestamp fields that correspond with this source.
 Since the same base table occurrence is used for this source, no other fields need to be remapped, unless you have Status or Resource (or other) fields uniquely corresponding to these dates.